Welcome to our Coral Reef Conservation Initiative

 Protecting The Nursery of Marine Life

 Palawan is the epicenter of Marine Life on earth and is part of the Coral Triangle of Asia.
-The Coral Reefs within this radius is the key conservation priority of the Coral World Park and the shift of it’s residents to sustainable livelihoods.
+The Coral Reefs within this radius are the key conservation priority of the Coral World Park and the shift of its residents to sustainable livelihoods.

-The CWP currently has 5 sites for Coral Reef Conservation efforts which include it's main island.
-By 2018, we will increase the conservation efforts to 10 sites with 2 key sites in the central and southern part of Palawan.
+The CWP currently has five sites for Coral Reef Conservation efforts which include its main island.
+In 2018, we increased the conservation efforts to 10 sites with two key sites in the central and southern part of Palawan.

 Threats to the Coral Triangle